 Largest Wave Ever Recorded

-A magnitude 7.8 earthquake hit the Gilbert Inlet on July 9, 1958 at 10:15 p.m., causing a massive rockslide that spread over 40 million cubic yards.
+The "Great Alaska Earthquake" hit the Gilbert Inlet on July 9, 1958 at 10:15 p.m., causing a massive rockslide that spread over 40 million cubic yards.
+The earthquake and tsunami combined resulted in 139 deaths.
+The surface-wave magnitude of the earthquake was an 8.6 and monetary damage from the catastrophe was estimated at $2.3 billion in today's dollars.

-Scientists said that glaciers, rocks, and a number of other debris fell from nearly 3,000 feet (914 meters), causing significant damage.
+Scientists reported that glaciers, rocks, and a number of other debris fell from nearly 3,000 feet (914 meters), during multiple landslides that caused irreparable damage.

-This catastrophic event caused the biggest tsunami recorded throughout history.
+This violent natural event caused the biggest tsunami recorded throughout history.
 Alone, the tsunami sat between 100 feet (30 meters) and 300 feet (91 meters), though the breaking waves that came after grew even higher.

 Below are images of the trim-line caused by the tsunami.